RyanGreenup/Note-Taking-Tools/Terminal-Skim-Recoll/Terminal-Skim-Recoll.md

 ### RipGrep

-Alternatively it is possible to use ripgrep instead of recoll by running `nr.sh`, I just [copy pasted that from here](https://github.com/lotabout/skim#as-interactive-interface)
+Alternatively it is possible to use ripgrep instead of recoll by running `nr.sh` in the directory of markdown files you want to search, I just [copy pasted that from here basically](https://github.com/lotabout/skim#as-interactive-interface).

+### Screenshot
+This is what it looks like to use:

 ![image-20200616135734272](./media/image-20200616135734272.png)